Yannis-Dev-Maker/codedodona/readme.md

-﻿# 🔮 ZOLTAR Portal & AI Bot
+﻿# 🔮 CodeDodona Portal & AI Bot (previously named Zoltar)

-Welcome to the official repository for **ZOLTAR** — the imprisoned oracle.
+Welcome to the official repository for **CodeDodona** — the imprisoned oracle.
 This project is a blend of **AI**, **Bot technology**, and **Solana-powered data tracking**, developed by [Process Control Software](https://www.pc-soft.gr).

 > ⚠️ This repo shares only the public-facing **frontend code**, bot documentation, and non-sensitive architecture.
 Internal trading logic and keys are excluded for security.